Owl Creek Farm » Recipes » Appetisers » Deviled Eggs

 Hard Boil Eggs

-• Stovetop: Place eggs in a medium saucepan and just barely cover with cold water.
+• Place eggs in a medium saucepan and just barely cover with cold water.
 Turn stove burner on high, place pan of eggs on burner.
 Turn on timer to 20 minutes.
 When water hits a hard boil, turn to med/med high.
 Remove from heat when timer rings; place in sink and fill pan with cold water.
 Replace water until eggs are cool.

 Mix and Fill